michalkonecny/aern/posts/division.md

 \end{array}
 $$
 Now we have $k+2$ linear equations with $k+2$ unknowns $c_0,\ldots,c_k,\tau$.
-Moreover, this system is very easy to solve in linear time, proceeding from top to bottom in the above list and determining the value of $\tau$ from the last equation.
+Moreover, this system is very easy to solve in linear time: Proceeding by substitutions from top to bottom in the above list we obtain a formula for each coefficient, featuring only $\tau$, and, finally, we determine the value of $\tau$ from the last equation.